okstate-maps/intro-html-css-js/README.md

 https://codepen.io/krdyke/pen/daoYem

 ### CSS
-Cascading Style Sheets (CSS) allow you to apply a set of *rules* to your content, which will be used to determine its appearance.
+Cascading Style Sheets (CSS) allow you to apply a set of *declarations* to your content, which will be used to determine its appearance.

-CSS is applied according to *rules* you specify.
-An example of a CSS rule is `color: red`, which means that text should be displayed with the color red.
-The elements these rules get applied to is decided using *selectors*.
+CSS is applied according to *declarations* you specify.
+An example of a CSS declaration is `color: red`, which references the *property* called `color` and sets it to red.
+The elements these declarations get applied to is decided using *selectors*.

-The following link is a reference to *every available CSS rule*.
+The following link is a reference to *every available CSS property*.
 Chances are you'll never use many of these, but whenever you need to check or recheck something, this is a great starting point.

 https://developer.mozilla.org/en-US/docs/Web/CSS/Reference